MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

 The second line of work within the CAMEO-WAGST project focuses on deriving water levels from satellite altimetry at RPR stations in order to validate Sentinel-3 and Sentinel-6 measurements.

-This repository implements a complete altimetry validation workflow for processing satellite-derived water surface heights (SSH) from Sentinel-3A, Sentinel-3B, and Sentinel-6 missions.
+This repository implements a complete and reproducible altimetry validation workflow for extracting satellite-derived water surface heights (SSH) from Sentinel-3A, Sentinel-3B, and Sentinel-6 missions.
+It enables comparison of satellite observations with in-situ measurements and assesses the consistency and reliability of multi-source water level datasets in river and coastal environments.

+## Motivation
+This workflow is developed to support robust hydrological validation using modern satellite altimetry techniques.
+It builds upon advanced preprocessing methods (FFSAR) and aims to provide:
+- A reproducible validation framework
+- A simplified and transparent workflow
+- A user-friendly structure for new users
+## Technology Stack and environment
+The project is implemented in Python.
+Main libraries used:
+- numpy, pandas
+- xarray (NetCDF processing)
+- geopandas, shapely (geospatial processing)
+- pyproj
+- netcdf4
+- matplotlib (visualization)

+  More information can be found [here]:

 ## Data Sources